brainprot-dev/alphacross-xl/README.md

 Currently AlphaCross-XL doesn't support protein-centric formats for link-sites out-of-box and is a WIP feature.
 However you can use the FormatXLChange.ipynb notebook in this repository which can convert an input file from protein-centric to peptide-centric format.
-This script also supports multiple linksites on single row (separated using a character, for .e.g. ';' You can find an example input file which uses protein-centric format in the 'Examples' subdirectory of this repository
+This script also supports multiple linksites on single row (separated using a character, for .e.g. ';' You can find an example input file which uses protein-centric format in the 'examples' subdirectory of this repository

 2. **FASTA Database**:
    - Compressed FASTA database (.gz) of reviewed UniProt/SwissProt proteins